Hire Our Participants

 In February 2020, Breakthrough commissioned robust research to build its capacity to support employers wishing to launch or strengthen their fair opportunity hiring practices.
 Through interviews with 17 established fair-opportunity employers and analysis of existing research, Breakthrough identified several best practices to help employers hire and retain fair opportunity talent.
-These are aggregated into the following ten modules in Breakthrough’s Fair Opportunity Employment Toolkit.
+These are aggregated into the following ten modules in Breakthrough’s Fair Opportunity Employer Toolkit.
 These ten items aim to elucidate the fair opportunity hiring process and provide resources to employers who want to start engaging in this work.
 While fair opportunity hiring may be unknown and intimidating, the process is not very different from standard hiring practices.
-To demystify the process for employers, each module explains a different aspect of the fair opportunity hiring process through a video and short summary.
-As the toolkit aims to show, hiring fair opportunity talent benefits both your company and community.
+To demystify the process for employers, each module explains a different aspect of the fair opportunity hiring process through a short summary and additional resources.
+As the toolkit demonstrates, hiring fair opportunity talent benefits both your company and community.
 If your company wants to make a true, profound impact through the routine task of hiring in Colorado, click here to partner with Breakthrough and become a preferred fair opportunity employer.

 1. Clearly define the job

-One of the keys to success when working with people with criminal histories is to set clear expectations.
-Likely the role a company makes available to fair opportunity individuals already exists, but it is worth revisiting the job description to ensure it precisely spells out the purpose of the role, the hard and soft skills required, and what supports and benefits the employer provides (including on-site training if available).
+One of the keys to success when recruiting people with criminal histories is to set clear expectations.
+Likely the role a company makes available to fair opportunity individuals already exists, but it is worth revisiting the job description to ensure it precisely spells out the purpose of the role, the hard and soft skills required, and the deliverables that will be expected.
 In keeping with other diversity and inclusion efforts, the job description should be skills-based.
 In other words, rather than requiring academic degrees or other traditional markers of experience, such as years of experience, which might exclude qualified candidates with nontraditional backgrounds, the description should emphasize the attributes and skills that are necessary to be successful in the role, as well as the deliverables that will be expected.
 In this module’s video, Gabrielle walks through how to ensure that your job descriptions are clear and fair opportunity friendly.

 2. Match employee career goals with company programs and resources

-Upon release, many justice-involved individuals aim to eventually work in a managerial position or otherwise.
+Upon release, many justice-involved individuals aim to eventually work in a managerial position or otherwise grow in their careers.
 They may also know or hope that their first place of employment upon release will not be their ‘forever’ job.
 Understanding a candidate’s long-term career aspirations allows employers to connect employees with company-wide professional development programs.
-Companies that offer internal tuition reimbursement or other training programs allow entry-level employees the opportunity to gain the skills necessary to move up in the company.
+Companies that offer internal tuition reimbursement or other training programs provide entry-level employees the opportunity to gain the skills necessary to move up in the company.
 These programs prepare employees for positions with a wider range of responsibilities.
 It is important for the employer to make these programs known to fair opportunity candidates as they would with a traditional applicant so they understand how this step contributes to their overall career path.
 Likewise, it is also beneficial for the employer to understand their employees’ long-term career goals to be able to provide relevant professional development opportunities by providing intentional mentorship from supervisors or leadership, which results in happier and more productive employees.
 In the video below, Katie Sweet from Kong discusses their organization’s efforts to incorporate this into their work.

 3. Identify recruiting channels

 For employers just beginning their fair opportunity hiring process, knowing how to recruit employees with criminal histories can seem daunting.
-However, many avenues for recruiting are available to employers.
-One of the best ways to ensure you are sourcing quality candidates is to create partnerships with local organizations that specialize in providing skill-building and professional development opportunities to people coming out of prison, like Breakthrough.
+However, many avenues for fair opportunity recruiting are available to employers.
+One of the best ways to ensure you are sourcing quality candidates is to create partnerships with local organizations that specialize in providing skill-building and professional development opportunities to people coming out of a correctional facility, like Breakthrough.
 These organizations can often vouch for their candidates and ensure you are being matched with the best candidate for the job.
 By maintaining relationships and open communication with these partners, businesses can ensure they are hiring high-quality fair opportunity talent.
-Other ways to ensure outreach to fair opportunity candidates is through the use of fair opportunity job boards, such as Honest Jobs, and participation in state-sponsored in-facility job fairs, fairs run through parole and re-entry departments, and sharing your openness to fair opportunity employment through social media and other marketing channels.
+Other ways to ensure outreach to fair opportunity candidates is through the use of fair opportunity job boards, such as Honest Jobs, participation in state-sponsored in-facility job fairs, fairs run through parole and re-entry departments, and sharing your openness to fair opportunity employment through social media and other marketing channels.
 In this module’s video, Checkr’s Lauren Bell discusses how her organization has used these strategies and others to identify fair opportunity talent.

 4. Standardize interviews, use references

-Interviewing people with criminal histories is in many ways no different than hiring someone without a record.
+Interviewing people with criminal histories is, in many ways, no different than hiring someone without a record.
 As with all other applicants, the focus should be on matching the individual’s aptitude and skills with the job requirements, and should follow best diversity and inclusion hiring practices.
 To avoid inconsistency, employers should establish a set of questions directly related to the job and ask them of each applicant.
 Using standard questions should yield an understanding of a candidate’s aptitude and hard skills.
-Businesses still always look for the strongest candidates; being formerly incarcerated does not compensate for skills.
+Businesses still always look for the strongest candidates; being formerly incarcerated does not compensate for lack of skills.

 Through their “Who: The A Method for Hiring” tool, ghSMART provides tools that help employers fairly and consistently assess candidates through their standard interview templates and scorecard.
 Dr. Geoff Smart chooses strategic interview questions to provide insight on the most important aspects of a candidate’s competencies which allows fair opportunity employers to focus on the skills of the applicant.
 These tools ensure that you get the right candidate for the job, using standardized, proven evaluation metrics, as he explains in his videos.

 Much of the time, employers value a candidate’s openness and honesty when disclosing their conviction history.
-Employers often prefer to know about the conviction history early, before they learn about it for the first time after running a background check.
+Employers often prefer to know about the conviction history early, rather than learn about it for the first time after running a background check.
 However, many employers don’t realize the immense stress and pressure that a candidate feels in an interview setting, especially if that candidate has a criminal history.
 When attempting to disclose this information, candidates with a history may feel uncomfortable or even triggered in an interview setting and, as a result, may conduct the entire interview without disclosing their history.
 This simple omission may cost the candidate a job offer, as the employer may interpret this omission as an intentional effort to conceal this fact and as a negative reflection of the candidate’s character.
 However, candidates are more likely to disclose their criminal history in an interview setting if the employer sets the right tone and creates a safe space for the candidate to do so.
 Some of these things may never occur to an employer as a fair opportunity practice, but they make a huge difference to those sitting across from them in an interview.
 In this module’s video, Breakthrough graduates and staff will talk about techniques for companies hoping to improve their practices in this area.

 During the hiring process, managers want to ensure that they are choosing the best candidate for the job.
-To ensure that candidates with conviction histories are fairly assessed, managers should establish the maximum risk tolerance they are willing to accept, including the nature of the crime and the time that has passed since the crime.
-A best practice when evaluating candidates with criminal histories is to assemble a small, carefully selected panel of managers, executives, and HR personnel to assess the candidate, recognizing there may be extenuating circumstances of qualified candidates that fall outside their maximum risk tolerance established earlier in the hiring process.
+To ensure that candidates with conviction histories are fairly assessed, managers should establish the maximum risk tolerance they are willing to accept before the hiring process, including the nature of the crime and the time that has passed since the crime.
+A best practice when evaluating candidates with criminal histories is to assemble a small, carefully selected panel of managers, executives, and HR personnel to assess the candidate, recognizing there may be extenuating circumstances of qualified candidates, and comparing those to that maximum risk tolerance established earlier in the hiring process.
 Companies’ assessments typically include a detailed review of the information returned on the background check, police reports, and additional information solicited from the candidate including evidence of rehabilitation (in-facility programming, academic achievements, etc.) and personal references.
-The panel also conducts a Nature-Time-Nature test, which evaluates the nature of the crime, the time since the conviction, and the nature of the job.
+The panel should also conduct a Nature-Time-Nature test, which evaluates the nature of the crime, the time since the conviction, and the nature of the job.
 This allows the panel to assess whether there is any nexus between the crime and the job.
 The Society for Human Resource Management (SHRM) recommends a 6-point risk analysis in their Getting Talent Back to Work Toolkit: